 2.6 Session Red Flag:

-2.6.1 Should the need arise to stop any race or practice; red lights will be switched on at the Startline and red flags will be displayed at the Startline and at all Marshals Signalling Points around the Circuit.
+2.6.1 Should the need arise to stop any race or practice; red lights will be switched on at the Start line and red flags will be displayed at the Start line and at all Marshals Signalling Points around the Circuit.
 This may be supplemented by the showing of red lights around the circuit.

 This is the signal for all drivers to cease circulating at racing speeds, to slow to a safe and reasonable pace and to return to the pit lane, during practice, and to the starting grid area, during a race, unless otherwise directed by officials.